sammuelyee/docs/cartodb-editor.md

 ### Analyzing and querying your data

-Your tweets table has been finally created.
+Your tweets dataset has been finally created.
 Let’s take a look at some tricks that will allow you to get the insights you are looking for.

 You can use the CartoDB Editor filter tool in order to get easy queries, for example:

 To solve the question “Which tweets have been written by a famous (verified) person?” you just need to apply a filter to the `actor_verified` column.
 This process will be similar to generating the following query:

 {% highlight sql %}
-SELECT * FROM table_twitter WHERE actor_verified is true
+SELECT * FROM dataset_twitter WHERE actor_verified is true
 {% endhighlight %}

 Another one: “Which tweets have got the largest number of retweets?”

 {% highlight sql %}
-SELECT * FROM table_twitter ORDER BY retweetcount DESC
+SELECT * FROM dataset_twitter ORDER BY retweetcount DESC
 {% endhighlight %}

 Creating a simple category map will give you a better idea about your data.
 For example, you can use the column `twitter_lang` to compare tweet languages with their locations, or you can use the `postedtime` column to perform a dynamic Torque map.